-Education The education system must help people with I/DD to achieve their full potential and independence by having high expectations, integrated instruction by highly qualified teachers, inclusive classrooms, appropriate assessments, and only using positive behavioral supports to address problem behaviors.
+Education The education system must help people with I/DD to achieve their full potential and independence by having high expectations, integrated instruction by certified and effective teachers, inclusive classrooms, appropriate assessments, and only using positive behavioral supports.

-Employment Supported employment programs must be expanded to provide more job development, placement, and coaching, skills training, and other services necessary to help find and maintain integrated employment for people with I/DD.
+Employment Employment programs must be expanded to provide more job development, placement, and coaching, skills training, and other services necessary to help find and maintain competitive, integrated employment for people with I/DD.